Tomeamis/youcompleteme-vscode/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `something or other`: whatever
 * `YouCompleteMe.ycmdPath`: Path to ycmd
 * `YouCompleteMe.pythonPath`: python path
 * `YouCompleteMe.filetypes`: filetypes foor completion